-- 1. Identify characteristics and sources of valid reading research. - 2.
+- 1. Identify characteristics and sources of reading research that is evidence based. - 2.
 Identify foundational theorists and differentiate among theories of reading processes and development. - 3.
-Relate instructional applications to theories of reading processes and development.
+Distinguish theories of reading processes and development as they relate to instructional applications.

 2 Knowledge of text types and structures